mitranim/posterus/readme.md

 #### `future.toPromise()`

 Adapter for promise compatibility.
 Consumes the future, returning a promise of its eventual result.
-Uses the JavaScript `Promise` API, which must exist in the global environment.
+Uses the standard `Promise` constructor, which must exist in the global environment.

 The original future can still be used for control; deiniting it will prevent the promise from being triggered.